WXIA-TV: Subchannels

 The station added Universal Sports at the beginning of May 2009 on channel 11.3, added it to 36.3 in October 2011, and then deleted it from 11.3 in November 2011.
 However, it used severe video data compression, which left very obvious blurriness and pixelation during high-motion scenes common in sports.
-This low-bitrate sacrifice protects the quality of the main HD channel and is unavoidable because Universal Sports transmits its programming via satellite in this highly compressed form (4.48Mbit/s).
+This low-bitrate sacrifice protects the quality of the main HD channel and is unavoidable because Universal Sports transmits its programming via satellite in this highly compressed form (4.48 Mbit/s).
 It was therefore not originally transmitted on sister station WATL (virtual channel 36.3, digital channel 25) because it would look the same there, and that station's bandwidth is being used for mobile television (ATSC-M/H), including WXIA's mobile channels.
 Additionally, mobile communications work better on higher UHF TV channels than on low VHF ones.

 In early 2018, the station added new network Quest on new subchannel 11.4, taking over many of WXIA-DT2's cable slots and leaving that station for the most part exclusive to over-the-air customers.

 In February 2020, WeatherNation TV was replaced by a VHF simulcast of WATL on subchannel 11.2.
+The simulcast ended on April 5, 2021, when it was replaced with Twist after the network launched.

 Analog-to-digital conversion

 WXIA-TV originally had the only VHF allotment for digital television in the area, until WGTV (channel 8) was moved from UHF 22 to VHF 12 (now 8).
 The station shut down its analog signal, over VHF channel 11, on June 12, 2009, at 12:30 p.m., as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition VHF channel 10, using PSIP to display WXIA-TV's virtual channel as 11 on digital television receivers.
+The station's digital signal remained on its pre-transition VHF channel 10, using virtual channel 11.